ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_aps_writeups.md

 To get started, create a private github repo under the ucsd-cse-spis-2016 organization that has this name:

-* APS-yourfirstname-yourlastinitial
+* spis16-aps-yourfirstname-yourlastinitial

 Use the names and initials from the [pairs list](/info/pairs/), which we have updated with the preferred first name you gave us on the github survey.
 For example:

-* APS-Lavanya-S
+* spis16-aps-Lavanya-S
-* APS-Njambi-N
+* spis16-aps-Njambi-N
-* APS-Andrew-T
+* spis16-aps-Andrew-T
-* APS-Anthony-V
+* spis16-aps-Anthony-V
 * etc.

 In this repository, we'll invite you to create files called Week1.md, Week2.md, Week3.md and Week4.md for each of the four APS homework assignments you'll complete during the SPIS Program. &nbsp;We'll explain how to create each of those below.